Positive Impacts of Tourism on the Environment

 A part of striving towards sustainability is also raising awareness about the unique natural features of an area and educating visitors about their sustainable management.
 This helps them to understand the rules set in place and respect differences.

-Since 2018, UNWTO operates even an online platform dedicated to achievement of SDGs through tourism.
+Since 2018, UNWTO has even operated an online platform dedicated to achievement of SDGs through tourism.
 You can visit it here: https://tourism4sdgs.org/.
-On the platform is detailed description of each sustainable development goal in relation to tourism.
-SDGs address areas ranging from the importance of biodiversity, protection of marine ecosystems to urgent call for sustainable production and consumption.
+On the platform is a detailed description of each sustainable development goal in relation to tourism.
+SDGs address areas ranging from the importance of biodiversity, protection of marine ecosystems to urgent calls for sustainable production and consumption.

 Following the guidelines, UNWTO has, for example, partnered with the United Nations Environment Programme and the Ellen MacArthur Foundation and launched a Global Tourism Plastics Initiative to mitigate the problem of plastic pollution in the industry.